cleavr/cleaverdocs/content/guides/directus.md

 video: ''
 ---

-[Directus](https://directus.io/) is and open source app that wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users.
+[Directus](https://directus.io/) is an open source app that wraps your new, or existing, SQL database with a realtime GraphQL+REST API for developers and an intuitive admin app for non-technical users.
 It supports PostgreSQL, MySQL, SQLite, Microsoft SQL Server, OracleDB, MariaDB, AWS Aurora and more.

 Directus mirrors your custom database, with your schema and content stored pure and unaltered.
 When it comes time to ingest, fetch, or update your data, you can use its REST+GraphQL API, JavaScript SDK, or even pure SQL.
 Directus gives you plenty of access options to choose from.

 ## Prepare the Directus package

-Create a new directory, and add a package.json by running the following command:
+Create a new directory on your local environment and add a package.json by running the following command:
 ```
 npm init -y
 ```